-- Mid Layer- Next, you'll want to add a layer of fleece or pile.
+- Mid Layer- Next you'll want to add a layer of fleece or pile.
 These are thicker and fluffier than your base layer and supply insulation and warmth.
 Made from synthetic fibers, they will not absorb nearly as much water as natural fibers.
 Wool provides some insulation when it gets wet but not as much.
 Cotton is an absolute no-no. It will make you cold.
 We guarantee it.
-Leave that sweatshirt at home or save it for snuggling into after your trip. - Outer Layer- The purpose of this layer is to block the water.
+So leave that sweatshirt at home or save it for snuggling into after your trip. - Outer Layer- The purpose of this layer is to block the water.
 It can take several forms.
-Cycling rain jackets are ideal because they have an extra tail that prevents water from reaching your sensitive core.
+Paddle jackets are ideal because they have neck and wrist closures that prevent water from reaching your sensitive core.
 Waterproof-breathable (such as Gore-Tex) or coated nylon rain shells work well too.
-Ponchos will not work while riding. - Socks and Hats- If your feet are warm, your whole body will be warm.
-We recommend lightweight cycling socks.
-The next best thing is wearing lightweight wool or synthetic socks.
-For your head, a lightweight cycling or skiing beanie will keep you warm.
-There will be room under your helmet for a thin hat. - Safety equipment- The Summit provides all required program and safety equipment such as helmets, pads, PFDs, ear protection, harnesses, etc. Do not bring your own safety equipment.
-The Summit knows the history of the equipment being used. - Closed toed shoes- All Summit activities require closed toed shoes for participation. - The Summit Trading Post- We all know the motto of the BSA is Be Prepared.
+Ponchos are not recommended.
+We will provide you a paddle jacket also known as a splash jacket. - Wet Suit- If you are lucky enough to own one bring it along.
+Wear your mid layer under it and your outer layer over it and you'll be comfortable during inclement weather.
+We will provide you with a wet suit. - Socks, Gloves and Hats- If your feet are warm, your whole body will be warm.
+We recommend neoprene socks or booties.
+We will provide you with a pair of neoprene booties.
+The next best thing is wearing wool or fleece socks with your sneakers or closed toed river sandals.
+Neoprene, fleece or wool gloves will keep your hands happy.
+For your head a lightweight skiing beanie will keep you warm.
+There will be room under your helmet for a hat. - Safety equipment- The Summit provides all required program and safety equipment such as helmets, pads, PFDs, ear protection, harnesses, etc. Do not bring your own safety equipment.
+The Summit knows the history of the equipment being used. - Closed toed shoes- All Summit activities require closed toed shoes for participation. - Aquatics activities at the Summit Bechtel Reserve- Closed toed shoes are required for all aquatics activities.
+Bring footwear that will be dedicated to being soaked for the week.
+There are types of sport sandals that are closed like a shoe in the front and open in the back like a sandal, these work very well.
+An old pair of tennis shoes will work also.
+Moisture wicking shirts that dry quickly are recommended for our aquatics activities, which also provide protection from the sun while out on the water. - The Summit Trading Post- We all know the motto of the BSA is Be Prepared.
 We also all know that no matter how hard you try someone is going to forget something.
 The Summit Trading Post will be stocked with many of the items on the equipment list that are crucial for participation.
-If the Trading Post is out of an item, The Summit staff will assist participants with purchasing crucial items from a retailer in the local area. - Custom Crew T-Shirts- In 2018 you will be able to order custom crew t-shirts directly from The Summit Trading post.
-Details on ordering and pricing will be released in January of 2018.
+If the Trading Post is out of an item The Summit staff will assist participants with purchasing crucial items from a retailer in the local area. - Custom Crew T-Shirts- In 2017 you will be able to order custom crew t-shirts directly from The Summit Trading post.
+Details on ordering and pricing will be released in January of 2017.